Jaime-Barillas/DBAS-PressStart/README.md

 1. Run `node bin/www` in the CMD Prompt.
 2. Open a web browser and browse to `localhost/`.
-3. Use <CTRL-C> in the CMD Prompt to stop the server.
+3. Use &lt;CTRL-C&gt; in the CMD Prompt to stop the server.

 # Notes For Jaime